Last Updated: 7/31/22 | July 31st, 2022

 But let me tell everyone who believes the “I’m too poor/unspecial, etc. to travel” mindset: You’re not.

-Starting small gives you small victories that help you to slowly realize you can do it.
+Just do something.
+Starting small gives you the small victories that help you slowly realize you can do it.
 The more wins you have, the more you keep going.